ShaiRnD/JSCrashCourse/3BirdFinalProject/bird-project-requirements.md

   * This should report to the server that the scooter was treated along with the time and location

 General:
-* Every command should sent the scooter id to the server and make sure it is registered there
+* Every command should send the scooter id to the server and make sure it is registered there
 * Trying to execute a command with an unidentified id will be noted by the server in `reports` table

-**Techical:** The client will be written in Node
+**Technical:** The client will be written in Node

 Here's an example of running a command
 ```cmd